 From 2021 onward, all students studying in Australia will be required to provide Southern Cross University with a Unique Student Identifier (USI).
+All commencing students will not be able to enrol into units until you have submitted your USI to Southern Cross University.
 Your USI is free, stays with you for life, and tracks your qualifications and study completed in Australia.

 What is a USI?

 The USI is a reference code consisting of letters and numbers.
 All students studying in Australia are required to have a USI if you are:

 - a higher education student graduating in 2023 or beyond.

 Once you create your USI you will be able to:

 - give your USI to each education or training provider you study with

 - view and update your details in your USI account